zacuke/vscode-waterfox-debug/README.md

 * `profileDir`, `profile`: You can specify a Firefox profile directory or the name of a profile created with the Firefox profile manager.
 The extension will create a copy of this profile in the system's temporary directory and modify the settings in this copy to allow remote debugging.
-  If you specify a profile directory which doesn't exist yet, it will be created and configured for remote debugging automatically.
 * `port`: Firefox uses port 6000 for the debugger protocol by default.
 If you want to use a different port, you can set it with this property.
 * `firefoxExecutable`: The absolute path to the Firefox executable (`launch` configuration only).